e38377066-max/SkydropxConnect/replit.md

 ## Third-Party APIs

--   **Skydropx API**: Used for shipping rate quotes, label generation, and real-time package tracking across various carriers.
+-   **Skydropx API**: Integrated for shipping rate quotes, label generation, and real-time package tracking across various carriers.
+Uses API Key authentication with the format `Authorization: Token token=API_KEY`.
+The service is configured to work with both production API keys and falls back to mock data when credentials are not configured.
 -   **Google OAuth 2.0 API**: Integrated for secure user authentication via Google accounts.

 ## Libraries